 For standalone mode, multiple TaskManagers might be co-located on the same machine, and each GPU device is visible to all the TaskManagers.
 The default discovery script supports a coordination mode, in which it leverages a coordination file to synchronize the allocation state of GPU devices and ensure each GPU device can only be used by one TaskManager process.
 The relevant arguments are:

 --enable-coordination-mode: Enable the coordination mode.
+By default the coordination mode is disabled.

 --coordination-file filePath: The path of the coordination file used to synchronize the allocation state of GPU resources.
 The default path is